 But they aren’t.

-If rape was based on how many people someone had slept with in the past, virgins wouldn’t be raped.
+If rape was based on how promiscuous a victim is, virgins wouldn’t be raped.

 But they are.

-If rape was about how developed or ‘grown’ someone was, only adults would be raped.
+If rape was about how developed or “mature” someone’s body is, only adults would be raped.

 But they aren’t.

-Perhaps I am too dull to wrap my head around the things people blame rape victims for, and go their way to comfort the rapist.
-To tell them it’s alright, it doesn’t matter the future the criminal would have had, they should be locked up with no further questions if they are found guilty.
+Perhaps I am too dull to wrap my head around the things people blame rape victims for, and how they go out of their way to comfort the rapist.
+To tell them it’s alright, it was a mistake.
+But it isn’t.
+Rapists and assaulters should be locked up with no further questions if they are found guilty.

-I was told that I should write of the negative and positive, but this I simply cannot.
+I was told in school that I need to present both the negative and positive sides of my argument, but I simply cannot.
 I was told that my essay wouldn’t be recognized because of the subject.
 But I will make my voice heard.
-This happens every day, every hour, and it affects too many people to stay silent.
-If no one else in today’s age wishes to speak or write about it because of how it is “too much” or “an uncomfortable subject” then I will, and I know I’m not the only one who knows it is time to fix this.
+Rape and sexual assault happens every day, every hour, and it affects too many people to stay silent.
+I’m not the only one who knows it is time to fix this.